What are occasional invaders?

-Occasional invaders are types of insects that occasionally, or intermittently, enter homes and other structures throughout the year.
+Occasional invaders are a group of bugs in Maryland that occasionally or intermittently enter homes and other structures throughout the year.
 These insects usually gather together and enter homes in large numbers when the weather becomes too cold, hot, wet, or dry for them to live comfortably outdoors.

 Some of the most common occasional invaders found in Maryland are centipedes, earwigs, and silverfish.